jacksleight/statamic-bard-texstyle/docs/spots.md

 # Spots (Pro)

-Spots allow you to add custom elements within a block of text, a bit like sets but inline.
+Spots allow you to add custom elements within a block of text.
 These are useful for things like icons, footnotes, and dynamic dates.

 [TOC]